hashchange/backbone.marionette.export/README.md

 ## Release Notes

+### v2.1.0

+- Removed Marionette as a hard dependency in AMD/CJS build. _Important: It is now up to the client code to make sure that Marionette is loaded first._
+- Made available as an npm install

 ### v2.0.0

 Bumping the major version is necessary because of changes to the public API, even though they are minor.